pycoders-nl/Class4-PythonModule-Week4/README.md

 # Class4-PythonModule-Week4

 ## 1 - Random Password
-As a user, I want to use a program which can generate random password and display the result on user interface. so that I can generate my password for any application.
+As a user, I want to use a program which can generate random password and display the result on user interface.
+So that I can generate my password for any application.

 **Acceptance Criteria:**